-At the home or the office just go old fashioned and fill a glass from the tap.
+At home or the office, just go old-fashioned and fill a glass from the tap.
 Of course, we’re not saying that we don’t deserve a fruit drink or bubbly pop from time to time.
-Where possible choose them in cardboard or cans.
-Of course, these too need properly recycling.
+Where possible, choose them in cardboard or cans.
+Of course, these, too, need proper recycling.

 Sometimes a simple switch can do the trick, using bar soap rather than shower gel in plastic bottles.
 Buying washing powder in cartons rather than liquid in bottles.

 Finally, recycling is vital.
 Realistically there is sometimes no current easy alternative to plastic bottles.
 When you do need them ensure they are recycled as best they can be in your area.
 Ultimately if there’s vastly less plastic we don’t need to consume needing recycling locally, there’s also a chance we can reduce our need to ship our plastic waste problem to someone else.

 Pick up one of these reusable bottles on amazon, and you can take a small step to reduce your plastic use: